Links between the project work packages are summarised in the project logic diagram:

 - IFREMER for part of the Atlantic Ocean Floats

-This activity will start in 2018 as a minimum of one year of data is needed before the delayed mode processing can be performed.
+This activity started in 2018 as a minimum of one year of data is needed before the delayed mode processing can be performed.

 Ifremer/Coriolis integrate all the Euro-Argo data into the GDAC and provide user access mode adapted to different mode of use: ftp access allowing data download for operational users, and Web access allowing data visualisation, selection and extraction with specific temporal and geographical criteria specified by users.